 Choosing from over 40 courses in a dozen subject areas, students select up to four courses per semester for an exploratory examination of different subject areas, but we recommend that students take between one and three courses per semester.

 Courses meet for two hours on Saturday or Sunday, either in the morning, afternoon, or evening.
 Students are normally given a ten-minute break halfway through each class meeting.
-See individual course pages for specific meeting times.
+See individual course listing pages for specific meeting times; fall courses and spring courses.

 Classes are taught by scholars and practitioners who are experts in their fields and have a passion and demonstrated aptitude for teaching.
 All program instructors have undergone background checks and University-mandated training.